 Thus whilst the Chase may have its flaws, its simply too important a story in the development of the Daleks to completely flat out dismiss.

-Another highlight of the Chase is the way it handles Ian and Barbara’s departure.
+Another highlight of the Chase is Ian and Barbara’s departure.
 Now their goodbye is not quite as moving as Susan’s was, but its still very sad nonetheless to see them go and William Hartnell once again is on top form.
 He is able to show a softer, more affectionate side to his version of the Doctor in the way he doesn’t want Ian and Barbara to leave.

 We don’t believe for a second the Doctor’s warnings about using the Dalek time machine being too dangerous.
 We all know that he just simply doesn’t want Ian and Barbara to leave as he has grown too attached to them, but he is too proud to admit it.
 In the end though he does the right thing, and its only after they go that he admits how he feels when he says quietly “I shall miss them”.
 Its nice to see how far the Doctor’s relationship with Ian and Barbara has come since the first story where the Doctor was almost happy to leave Barbara to die!